gardenermike/finding-lane-lines-reprise/README.md

 * Finding regions (again, hopefully lane lines) of the image with strong saturation
 * Combining the gradient and saturation-filtered images and masking away regions unlikely to hold lane lines
 * Perspective transforming the image to an overhead perspective to make parallel line finding easier
-* Applying a series of window to the resulting image to find the centers of greatest pixel intensity
+* Applying a series of windows to the resulting image to find the centers of greatest pixel intensity
 * Finding a second-degree polynomial to best fit the centroid points found above
 * Drawing lines and filling the space between them to cover the lane area
 * Perspective transforming the resulting image back onto the original image